Think back to the last time you overate—not because you were hungry—but because your feelings got the best of you.

 You may wonder how a category like “glad” relates to emotional eating.
 People sometimes overeat not only when they’re upset but also when they feel anything strongly.
 They feel moments of happiness—real and authentic—but those moments are fleeting because they lack a deep inner peace.
 Glad, sad, mad or scared, they reach for food just the same.

-Once you discover what you’re feeling, say it out load and tell yourself, “It’s okay.”
+Once you discover what you’re feeling, say it out loud and tell yourself, “It’s okay.”
 For example:

 “I feel lonely… and it’s okay.”

 “I feel annoyed… and it’s okay.”

 So often we’re given suggestions of what to “do” with our feelings to feel better.
 While that’s important—I’ve offered that advice myself—sometimes we don’t need to “do” anything but give ourselves permission to feel.